ABC Brickworks Food Centre guide

 Unit number: #01-135

 Image credit: @ng4050

 Though North Indian food is usually less commonly found in hawker centres than South Indian cuisine, there are a couple of stalls selling North Indian dishes at ABC Brickworks Food Centre.
 Sheikh Indian and Pakistani Food is one of them.
-Their signature Tandoori Chicken Biryani ($7.50) features chunks of chicken cooked with the rice, in addition to the huge tandoori chicken given, and is served with palak gravy and dal.
+Their signature Tandoori Chicken ($7.50) features chunks of chicken cooked with rice, in addition to the huge tandoori chicken given, and is served with palak gravy and dahl.

 Unit number: #01-12